OutSystems/docs-support/src/licensing/detach-11.md

 OutSystems encrypts sensitive configuration data such as passwords.
 To secure that data, an encryption key was generated when you installed OutSystems.

-That key is stored in the `private.key` file under the platform installation folder (`C:\Program Files\OutSystems\Platform Server`).
+That key is stored in the `private.key` file under the Platform Server installation folder (`C:\Program Files\OutSystems\Platform Server`).
 To allow your application to decrypt sensitive data you need to ensure that it uses that key.

-By default, your application will use the `private.key` file located in the Platform installation folder and after uninstalling it will be removed.
+By default, your application will use the `private.key` file located in the Platform Server installation folder and after uninstalling it will be removed.
 For that reason, create a copy of the `private.key` file in a path where an IIS user can read and change the configuration file accordingly.
 To change the configuration file:

 1. Locate the `machine.config` files for .NET Framework 4.0, on both the old and the new server, and open them with a text editor.